Students 4 Best Evidence: "A network for students' interest in evidence-based health care."

 Level III |

-Non-experimental studies, systematic reviews of randomized, quasi-, and non-experimental studies, mixed methods, qualitative meta-analysis |
+Non-experimental studies, systematic reviews of randomized, quasi-experimental, and non-experimental studies, mixed methods, qualitative meta-analysis |

-Level IV | Expert opinions, clinical practice guidelines, position statements |
+Level IV | Expert opinions, clinical practice guidelines, and position statements |

-Level V | Traditional narrative literature reviews, quality improvement, case reports, opinions based on anecdotal evidence |
+Level V | Traditional narrative literature reviews, quality improvement, case reports, and opinions based on anecdotal evidence |

 Critical appraisal is a systematic process of analyzing research to determine the strength of the validity, reliability and relevance.